shopsys/shopsys/docs/docker/docker-troubleshooting.md

 ## How to Run Multiple Projects by Docker

 If you use Docker for more than one Shopsys Platform project, you might run into a problem with container names and their ports.
-Docker requires a unique container name and port for each container, and since our `docker-compose` is not dynamically initialized, it contains hard-coded container names and ports, and that makes running more projects in Docker on the same machine impossible without modifying your configuration.
+Docker requires a unique container name and port for each container, and since our `docker compose` is not dynamically initialized, it contains hard-coded container names and ports, and that makes running more projects in Docker on the same machine impossible without modifying your configuration.